'Alternative facts' banned in Sask. legislature as speaker seeks to rein in sparring MLAs

 Sarauer brought the matter forward moments after the NDP's Jennifer Bowes, who represents Saskatoon University, apologized for referring to health minister Paul Merriman as "tired and washed up" while criticizing the government's approach to abortion access.

-Bowes said sorry after house leader Jeremy Harrison had raised a point of order concerning her comments.
+Bowes said sorry after Saskatchewan Party house leader Jeremy Harrison had raised a point of order concerning her comments.

 Harrison also used the phrase "alternative facts" on Monday during a heated exchange with NDP Regina Rosemont MLA Trent Wotherspoon, during which Weekes admonished both Harrison and Wotherspoon for saying "Sask.
 Party" and "NDP" instead of using the parliamentary terms "government" and "opposition."